There are a bazillion and a half things you can do to heal anxiety.

 If you want to heal anxiety, you need rest that refills the deepest wells inside of you.

-You also need the type of rest that leaves you feeling as energized, excited, and enthusiastic as that cat becomes when it sees a mouse scurrying across the kitchen floor.
+You want the type of rest that leaves you feeling as energized, excited, and enthusiastic when you spring back into action as that same lazy cat becomes when it sees a mouse scurrying across the kitchen floor.

 Flowers don’t bloom all year, their energy goes in cycles.